jamesmb80/po3-manufacturing/PROJECT-STATUS-FINAL.md

 ### State Management
 - React useState for component state
-- LocalStorage for persistence
+- Supabase PostgreSQL for persistence
-- Storage events for cross-window sync
+- Real-time polling for data synchronization
-- No database required (ready for Supabase when needed)
+- Full database integration with Supabase

 ### Key Technologies
-- **Next.js 15.5.2** with App Router
+- **Next.js 15.5.2** with App Router and Turbopack
 - **TypeScript** for type safety
 - **Tailwind CSS** for styling
 - **Tanstack Table** for data tables
+- **Supabase** for database and authentication
-- **LocalStorage** for persistence
+- **Vercel** for production hosting

 ### Performance
 - < 500ms load time